Jay Adams: Guiding Coordinator

 It is with great pride that we acknowledge Rock Spot Climbing Guiding Coordinator, Jay Adams for achieving his certification as an American Mountain Guides Association (AMGA) Single Pitch Instructor (SPI).

-Jay was first introduced to the sport when, as a child hiking around the White Mountains with his family, he saw climbers on a climb called Square Ledge in Pinkham Notch.
+Jay was first introduced to the sport when, as a child hiking around the White Mountains with his family, he saw climbers on Square Ledge in Pinkham Notch.
 He began climbing at our Lincoln, RI facility, which was then still known as the Rhode Island Rock Gym, around 2006.
 By 2007, he was climbing on our youth climbing team and a year after that, he was working sporadically for the company.
 Jay became a more consistent addition to the team by 2015 and earlier this year, he began his journey as our new Guiding Coordinator.

 Climbing’s balance of physical, mental, and technical aspects drives Jay’s love for the sport.
 He also appreciates the broad range of climbing styles and how anyone can choose to focus on a specific discipline, work to become proficient in all disciplines, or anything in between.
 What really keeps Jay coming back for more is the climbing environment, tactility, movement, and achieving that flow state.
 The problem solving aspect of climbing really keeps him engaged and up all night, dreaming of potential solutions for the next session.